Last updated: 31 May 2020 at 7.05am

 Western Australians are encouraged to return to work, unless they are unwell or vulnerable.

-Travel exemptions are still required to enter WA and travel between the 4 regions.
+Travel exemptions are still required to enter WA and travel into the above areas.

 - non-contact community sports up to 20 participants